pamusialak/candy/README.md

  - Semantic HTML: The page is built using appropriate HTML5 elements for clear structure and readability.
  - Liquid Layout: Designed with a responsive approach, the content is centered and adjusts gracefully to adjust to tablets.
  - Custom Styling: The page is styled with CSS, incorporating a custom font and various visual enhancements like gradient backgrounds and hover effects.
- - Interactive Footer: A footer includes a logo, company information, and a simple contact form (non-functional).
+ - Interactive Footer: A footer includes a logo, and a simple contact form (non-functional).

 You can check the project here:
 [Project](https://pamusialak.github.io/candy/)